15- or 30-year Mortgage: Which Is Right for You?

 When should you consider a 30-year fixed-rate mortgage?

-This type of mortgage is common for several reasons.
-One, homeowners can usually deduct the mortgage interest on their taxes.
+A 30-year mortgage is common for several reasons.
+One, homeowners may be able to deduct the mortgage interest on their taxes.
 And, especially in the first years of the loan, when most of the monthly payments are allocated toward interest, that can be a significant benefit.
 Plus, the monthly payments are lower and easier to manage.
 This makes a 30-year easier to qualify for compared to a 15-year mortgage.
 The 30-year can be a good option if you plan to stay in the home for several years and can’t afford a 15-year mortgage.
-Remember, if your financial situation improves, you may be able to start with a 30-year mortgage and refinance to a shorter term down the road.
+Remember, if your financial situation improves, you may be able to start with a 30-year mortgage and refinance to a shorter repayment term down the road.